steilerDev/icloud-photos-sync/README.md

 <hr>

 ## Overview
 This project provides a one-way sync engine for the iCloud Photos Library.
-The intention behind this project is to provide an easy way, to natively backup the full iCloud Photos Library to the native filesystem.
+The intention behind this project is to provide an easy way, to backup the full iCloud Photos Library to the native filesystem.

 Currently, this can only be achived, by having a Mac continously run the *Photos.app* (with `Keep originals` enabled).
-With this method, the files cannot be easily viewed without the Photos.app.
+With this method, the files cannot be easily viewed without the *Photos.app*.

 This CLI Application offers the following high level functionality: